All children are musical.

 • Spatial awareness

 Founder and Director of Elevate Music Together, Ashley is a certified Music Together® teacher trained under the co-founder of Music Together, Lili M. Levinowitz, Ph.D.
 Ashley has been a music and band teacher in the classroom, sung in a variety of professional settings, and plays the trumpet and piano.
 She has a Bachelor of Music degree in Music Education from Michigan State University.
+In addition to directing our center and supporting it's staff Ashley currently teaches our Music Together In Schools Program as well as our Rhythm Kids In Schools Program for local preschools and private elementary schools.

 As a Music Together teacher, experienced classroom teacher, and also a Music Together mom, Ashley loves kids and knows firsthand the benefits of providing a high quality musical experience for both her children and yours.
 She is passionate about building musical community that enriches a child’s musical environment and enjoyment, and loves to find developmentally suitable and learning-style specific methods of inspiring musical exploration and creativity.